-Apart from being the final resting place for more than 3000 people, this grand church is also sometimes called "Britain's Valhalla", similar to the great, majestic hall located in Asgard in Norse Mythology.
+Apart from being the final resting place for more than 3000 people, this grand church is also sometimes called ‘Britain's Valhalla’, similar to the great, majestic hall located in Asgard in Norse Mythology.

-A pilgrimage for literature lovers, Poets’ corner has more than 100 burials and memorials for poets and writers.
-The first poet to be buried here was Geoffrey Chaucer, the author of ‘The Canterbury Tales’, in 1400.
-Almost 200 years later, Edmund Spenser, the writer of ‘The Faerie Queene’, dedicated to Elizabeth I, asked to be buried here.
-After this, a tradition of burials and memorials began which continues to this day.
-Some other writers included here are Charles Dickens, Thomas Hardy, C.S.
-Lewis, Ted Huges, and many more.
+A pilgrimage for literature lovers, Poets’ Corner has over 100 burials and memorials for poets and writers.
+The first poet to be buried here was Geoffrey Chaucer, author of The Canterbury Tales, in 1400.
+200 years later, Edmund Spenser, the writer of The Faerie Queene, was buried here.
+Other writers remembered here include Charles Dickens, Thomas Hardy, C.S.
+Lewis, and Ted Huges.

 More on Poets' CornerIf the Cloisters were where the monks meditated, the Chapter House was where they gathered with the abbot to pray or ‘hold chapter’.
 The construction of the Chapter house was completed around 1255 as a part of Henry III’s rebuilding of the abbey.
-It is the largest one of its kind and is octagonal-shaped with tiered seating to hold up to 80 monks.
+It is the largest of its kind and is octagonal-shaped with tiered seating for up to 80 monks.
 It has a central pillar that fans out to form a vaulted ceiling.

-More on Westminster Abbey ChoirThere are 30 kings and queens buried at Westminster Abbey, beginning with King Edward the Confessor.
-There is a magnificent shrine dedicated to him that stands right behind the High Altar.
-The tomb of Henry III, the one who built the abbey, is also placed near him.
-Queen Elizabeth I is buried at the Lady Chapel’s north aisle, along with her half-sister, Queen Mary I. Charles II, Queen Anne, Queen Mary II and King William III are buried in a vault in the south aisle.
+More on Westminster Abbey choirThere are 30 monarchs buried at Westminster Abbey, beginning with Edward the Confessor.
+There is a shrine dedicated to him that stands right behind the High Altar.
+The tomb of Henry III is also nearby.
+Queen Elizabeth I was buried in Lady Chapel’s north aisle, with her half-sister, Queen Mary I. Charles II, Queen Anne, Queen Mary II, and King William III are buried in a vault in the south aisle.

-More About Burials & TombsWestminster Abbey is home to many memorials on the site.
-But there is also one dedicated site to Christian martyrs who gave up their lives because of their beliefs.
-This includes victims of Nazism, religious prejudice, and communism in the 20th century.
-Each statue is carved from limestone, all of which sit atop the West door, a place that had remained empty since the middle-ages.
-Unveiled in 1998, the statues include Dr Martin Luther King Jr, St Oscar Romero, Manche Masemola and many more.
+About Westminster Abbey tombsWestminster Abbey is home to many memorials.
+But there is also one dedicated site to victims of Nazism, religious prejudice, and communism in the 20th century.
+Each statue is carved from limestone, all of which sit atop the West door, a place that had remained empty since the Middle Ages.
+Unveiled in 1998, the statues include Dr Martin Luther King Jr, St Oscar Romero, and Manche Masemola.

 The interior of Westminster Abbey is predominantly Gothic, characterized by pointed arches, ribbed vaults, and flying buttresses.